Careers@SRO - frequently asked questions

 Yes.
 The e-Recruitment system allows you to save the progress of your application and return to it later.
 Remember you must submit your application in full by the closing date and time specified within the job advertisement.

 All interstate and overseas applicants who satisfy our evidence of identity requirements and have current Australian work visas are encouraged to apply for positions with us.
-All appointments are subject to a satisfactory police check and probation period.
-Please note we do not enter sponsorship arrangements with prospective employees.
+All appointments are subject to satisfactory police record checks and a probation period.
+Please note we do not enter into sponsorship arrangements with prospective employees.

-For some of our roles with financial delegations, payroll or financial responsibilities or requiring higher security access, the shortlisted post-interview and reference-checked candidate(s) must satisfy national police and ID checks before we make a formal employment offer.
-In this case, we organise for the successful candidate to complete the required police consent form and provide the required ID.
+For some of our roles with financial delegations, payroll or financial responsibilities, or requiring higher security access, the shortlisted post-interview and reference-checked candidate(s) must satisfy national/international police record and identification (ID) checks before we make a formal employment offer.
+In this case, we send the successful candidate links from our police check providers to complete the required consent forms and provide the required ID.

 No. It is your choice to include the names and contact details of referees in your application.
 However, we will ask for names and contact details of two work referees at a later stage if you progress through the recruitment process.
 We do not contact your referees without first obtaining your consent.
 All applicants in serious contention for the role are reference-checked before the selection panel makes a final decision for the role.
 Generally, we do two reference checks on each applicant and expect candidates to provide their current and immediate past managers as referees.